Soumpholphakdy/team-profile-generator/README.md

 ## Usage

-Generate a webpage that will display team members profile with the provided information.
+Generate a webpage that will display team members profile with their provided information.

 ## Questions